SAINT-RONIN/visual-shield/README.md

 | Parameter | Value | Description |
 |-----------|-------|-------------|
 | Allowed sampling rates | `10, 15, 30, 60` fps | User-selectable analysis rates |

+> **Note on sampling rates:** 60 fps could not be properly tested during development as it caused my system(Laptop) to glitch.
+I recommend to test with 15 to 30 fps.
+If you have a powerful laptop/pc then go ahead and test 60fps.
 | Max file size | `500 MB` | Maximum upload size |
 | Max total frames | `10,000` | Cap on processed frames per video |
 | Flash threshold | `20` | Minimum luminance delta to count as a flash |